• France, Private Collection

 “received by Pope Julius II with all kinds of caresses, he went to work on the Room of the Signatura. […] This masterpiece excited the Pope’s admiration so much, that he had the works that had been executed in the other rooms by other painters destroyed, so that Raphael alone had the glory of replacing everything that had been done so far.”

-Finished in 1511, the Room of the Signatura, so named because the court of the Signatura gratiæ was held here, was the beginning and pride of the whole decorative cycle.
+Finished in 1511, the Room of the Signatura or Signature, so named because the court of the Signatura gratiæ was held here, was the beginning and pride of the whole decorative cycle.
 When Raphael took charge, it was the central room in Julius II’s apartment which served as a study and library.
 The iconographic program, established by a theologian or dictated by the Pope himself, is dominated by the exaltation of Truth and Virtue, by magisterially combining abstract allegories and a gallery of “illustrious men,” the traditional decoration of an Italian studiolo.
 Each of the four grand frescoes, which represent main facets of Humanist culture – Theology, Philosophy, Jurisprudence, and Poetry, – is first of all an extraordinary gathering of figures who are all heatedly involved in debate and in which the faithful characterization of each is given top priority.